restic/restic/doc/design.rst

 - The name is quoted using `strconv.Quote <https://pkg.go.dev/strconv#Quote>`__
   before being saved.
 This handles non-unicode names, but also changes the representation of names containing ``"`` or ``\``.
 - The filemode saved is the mode defined by `fs.FileMode <https://pkg.go.dev/io/fs#FileMode>`__ masked by ``os.ModePerm | os.ModeType | os.ModeSetuid | os.ModeSetgid | os.ModeSticky``

-When the entry references a directory, the field ``subtree`` contains the plain text ID of another tree object.
+- When the entry references a directory, the field ``subtree`` contains the plain text ID of another tree object.
+- Check the implementation for a full struct definition.

 When the command ``restic cat blob`` is used, the plaintext ID is needed to print a tree.
 The tree referenced above can be dumped as follows: